-Each Meeting Room is equipped with a variety of electronic media that may be requested on the room reservation form; however please note that the Library does not provide computers or laptops.
+Each Meeting Room has with a variety of electronic equipment that may be requested on the room reservation form; however, please note that the Library does not provide computers or laptops.
 Requests for changes in media requirements must be made with the Meeting Room Coordinator at least one week prior to the meeting.

 Rooms 225 and 255 have the following capabilities: